sourcegraph/about/handbook/bizops/index.md

 Every data source is assumed to always be up-to-date unless noted otherwise.

-* HubSpot data: Every week on Sunday night or Monday morning, BizOps triggers [scripts](https://github.com/sourcegraph/analytics/tree/master/HubSpot%20ETL) that retrieve data from HubSpot and upload it to our database.
+* HubSpot data: Every week on Sunday night or Monday morning, BizOps triggers [scripts](https://github.com/sourcegraph/analytics/tree/master/HubSpot%20ETL) that retrieve data from HubSpot and upload it to BigQuery.
 This does mean that currently our HubSpot data in Looker is not updated during the week.
 If you have a particular reason you'd like it to be updated during the week, mention @ericbm in the #analytics channel in Slack.

 ## Using Looker